vikrasingh/interval-arithmetic/README.md

     [4.000000,6.000000]
 ```
 ### Example 3: Subtracting two intervals
-Operator '-' can be used to find the difference between two intervals
+Operator '-' is used to find the difference between two intervals
 ```matlab
 >> I-J